 What LCNC means for the future of IT

-As IT and dev roles continue to evolve and grow in complexity, citizen developers, citizen automation, and LCNC technology will not only grow in need, it’ll be required for successful digital transformations.
+As IT and dev roles continue to evolve and grow in complexity, citizen developers, citizen automation, and LCNC technology will not only grow in need, it’ll be required for navigating digital change and managing digital transformations.
 For this reason, it’s essential for IT to see this technology and partnership with citizen developers as beneficial, not a threat.

 “[LCNC] is something that we’ll see a lot more in the future,” says Cima.
 “The sooner you organize your processes the better, so my advice for those who are reticent about whether to adopt it or not, I think it’s something that developers will appreciate.”